 Because making a group purchase allows you to submit fewer names on your KD_Spreadsheet than the number of TKIs that you purchase, there might be a number of open, unassigned TKIs in your account.
 At a later date, these open TKI slots can be assigned to additional group members through a new KD_Spreadsheet.
 But if one year has elapsed since the date of purchase and your account still has unassigned TKIs, those open slots officially expire and can no longer be assigned to any persons.

 Some of your assigned members might drop out of a training program before their TKI expires.
 For this case, you have the option of asking us to reassign those unused (but still active) TKIs to your next group purchase—if that purchase is made within that same 90-day period.
 An initially assigned TKI, however, can be reassigned to another person only once.

-NOTE: The same refund policies above also apply to our two other online assessment tools (i.e., the Kilmann-Saxton Culture-Gap® Survey and the Organizational Courage Assessment), whether you purchase one assessment for yourself or for one or more other participants.
+NOTE: The same refund policies above also apply to our other online assessment tools (i.e., the Kilmann-Saxton Culture-Gap® Survey, the Organizational Courage Assessment, and the Kilmann Organizational Conflict Instrument), whether you purchase one assessment for yourself or for one or more other participants.

 As soon as you purchase any of our courses, assessments, or downloads for yourself or for others, you or your clients will have instant access to these online services.
 Since it isn’t possible to return any of these intangibles to us, we don’t offer any refunds in whole or in part—nor do we allow any product transfers or participant substitutions—for any of our courses or downloads.